jogcaetano13/statetalk/README.md

     // This is mandatory
     implementation("com.github.jogcaetano13.communication:communication-core:<latest_version>")

-    // This dependency is optional, only if you want to make requests for paging, livedata or flow implementation("com.github.jogcaetano13.communication:communication-android:<latest_version>") }
+    // This dependency is optional, only if you want to make requests for livedata or flow implementation("com.github.jogcaetano13.communication:communication-android:<latest_version>")

+    // This dependency is optional, only if you want to make requests for paging implementation("com.github.jogcaetano13.communication:communication-paging:<latest_version>") }
 ```